vittorioromeo/bcs_thesis/source/10_introduction/08_introduction.md

 Research on the Entity-Component-System pattern and its possible implementations has been a long-term personal project for the thesis author:

-* [SSVEntitySystem](https://github.com/SuperV1234/SSVEntitySystem), a naive implementation of a single-threaded ECS making use of run-time polymorphism, was released as open-source in 2012.
+* [SSVEntitySystem](https://github.com/SuperV1234/SSVEntitySystem), a naive implementation of a single-threaded ECS making use of run-time polymorphism, was released as an open-source library in 2012;

 * A singlethreaded compile-time Entity-Component-System implementation tutorial talk was presented at [CppCon 2015](http://cppcon.org).
-All material used during the talk is available in the following GitHub repository: [https://github.com/SuperV1234/cppcon2015](https://github.com/SuperV1234/cppcon2015).
+All material used during the talk is available in the following GitHub repository: [https://github.com/SuperV1234/cppcon2015](https://github.com/SuperV1234/cppcon2015);

 * Development of ECST started in December 2015.
 An earlier version of the library was presented in May 2016 at [C++Now 2016](http://cppnow.org) *(Aspen, CO)*.
 The material used during the presentation is available in the following GitHub repository: [https://github.com/SuperV1234/cppnow2016](https://github.com/SuperV1234/cppnow2016).